-In the back of my mind, I knew what was happening was not like anything I had ever felt before on a physical level.
+Things were going well at work and I was having the time of my life.
+In the back of my mind, though, I knew that what was happening was not like anything I had ever felt before on a physical level.
 It made me scared about my near future because it was a hectic time, and I was on my way to climb the corporate ladder within the company, hoping to become a team leader.
-Things went well at work and I was having the time of my life.

 I felt guilty though.
 Nine months before the MS diagnosis, I had surgery to remove endometriosis from my abdomen, and now I was on my way to hospital again.
 When symptoms unlike any other started to appear about four month before the MS diagnosis, I knew I had to take ownership of my medical life.

 Walking from my bed to my bathroom or from the couch to the kitchen felt as if I just ran a marathon.
 It was like climbing a mountain backwards.
 Upon arrival, I just did not have any energy left to return to where I came from.
 I showered sitting down because my legs were too tired to support my body.
 Aches and pains in my left side, especially my face and eye, was 100 times worse than having my wisdom teeth pulled and stabbing pain interrupted my daily life because I yelped each time it happened.
 Later I found out that trigeminal pain is also called the ‘suicide disease’ because it makes you want to commit torture.
 And torture it was.